 The Group tests annually whether goodwill has suffered any impairment.
-The recoverable amounts of cash-generating units have been determined based on fair value less cost of disposal calculations.
+The recoverable amounts of cash-generating units have been determined based on value in use calculations.
 These calculations require the use of estimates (Note 15).
-Management believes that no reasonably possible change in any of the key assumptions would cause the carrying value of the business and residential cash-generating units to materially exceed their recoverable amount.
-A reasonably possible change in certain key assumptions when viewed separately (such as decrease of revenue growth by 2%, increase of costs by 2% or change in capex and revenue ratio) with all other variables held constant, could result in an impairment charge in case of cash-generating unit Crnogorski Telekom and Optima Telekom.
-In case of cash-generating unit Crnogorski Telekom decrease of revenue growth by 2% could result in an impairment up to HRK 92 million and increase of costs by 2% could result in an impairment up to HRK 79 million.
-In case of cash-generating unit Optima Telekom decrease of revenue growth by 2% and change in capex and revenue ratio could result in an impairment up to HRK 23 million, and increase of costs by 2% could result in an impairment up to HRK 21 million.
+Management believes that no reasonably possible change in any of the key assumptions 2021 would cause the carrying value of the business and residential cash-generating units, and cash-generating unit Crnogorski Telekom, to materially exceed their recoverable amount.

-Annual impairment test resulted in impairment of Crnogorski Telekom goodwill in the total amount of HRK 20 million.
+As a result of impairment test in 2020, a reasonably possible change in certain key assumptions when viewed separately (such as decrease of revenue growth by 2%, increase of costs by 2% or change in capex and revenue ratio) with all other variables held constant, could result in an impairment charge in case of cash-generating unit Crnogorski Telekom (up to 92 million) and Optima Telekom (up to HRK 21 million).

-2.3.
-Significant accounting judgments, estimates and assumptions (continued)
+In 2021, total amount of impairment of Optima Telekom goodwill is HRK 39 million.
+Impairment was performed based on signed agreement on the sale and purchase of the shares of the company Optima Telekom d.d, with was determined that the fair value is lower than the carrying amount (Note 3).